How to import existing infrastructure resources with Terraform

 $ tree . ├── README.md ├── provider.tf ├── terraform.tfstate ├── variables.tf └── vpc.tf 0 directories, 5 files

-Before importing, write provider and variable as they are the minimum required.
+Before importing, we need to write the provider and variable as they are the minimum required

 provider.tf